roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about application management.md

             regsecret   kubernetes.io/dockerconfigjson   1         13m
             ```

-            In this example, the default service account of the namespace is manually configured to use this secret as the imagePullSecret.
+            In this example, the default service account of the namespace is manually configured to use this Secret as the imagePullSecret.

         2. Create an sa.yaml file and add the configuration of the default service account to this file.